 What is the Google Docs virus and what should I do about it?

 In May 2017, blog posts and tweets started appearing from people who had been hit by what they called a Google Docs virus.
 The virus pretended to be a shared Google doc and was apparently a typical phishing scam.
 But all was not as it seemed.
-The apparent malware had, or was claimed to have, very different intentions to most malware.
+The apparent malware had, or was claimed to have, very different intentions from most malware.
 Read on to find out everything you need to know about the virus that hit Mountain View’s favorite online office suite.

 What is the Google Docs virus?

-The Google Docs email virus first appeared in May 2017, when several Twitter users tweeted that they had been caught in what looked like a scam involving the well-known and widely-used office tool.
-Each report said that the user had received an email that appeared to come from someone they knew claiming that a Google Doc had been shared with them.
+The Google Docs email virus first appeared in May 2017 when several Twitter users tweeted that they had been caught in what looked like a scam involving the well-known and widely-used office tool.
+Each report said that the user had received an email that appeared to come from someone they knew, claiming that a Google Doc had been shared with them.
 The email contained a button to allow the recipient to view the Google Doc.
-When they clicked the link, they were re-directed to a non-Google web address and everyone in their Google address book was spammed with the same email.
+When they clicked the link, they were redirected to a non-Google web address, and everyone in their Google address book was spammed with the same email.

 Within a few hours of the virus gaining wide public attention, Google posted on its official G Suite blog and said that the problem, which affected G Drive, should be resolved.

 One of the most intriguing aspects of this phishing attack is that it was later claimed to have been an academic experiment that had gone wrong.
 A student at Coventry University in the UK claimed to have written the code as a test as part of his final year project.
 The student called himself Eugene Popov, and that was indeed the name used to sign the code.
 However, the name was made public before the Twitter account that claimed responsibility was created, so no one was sure whether the claim was true or not.